miouge/manga-java-tools/README.md

 ## manga-java-tool

-manga-java-tool is a tool to crop out the useless pictures areas of manga picture's ebooks
+manga-java-tool is a command line tool that can be use to crop out the useless pictures areas of manga picture's ebooks

 I personnally designed it to automate some/any/most or all tasks when i want to process many MANGA files (PDF or CBZ or CBR) in order to crop out most of the useless pictures areas (white or black margins) then to repack the result into PDF or CBZ files.

 I did this because i read my mangas on a Pocket Book 7'8 inch Reader that have options to stretch pictures either using full width or full height of the screen.
-Doing such, i maximize the display of the device to ease the reading.
+Doing such, i maximize the display use of the device and ease the reading.

 ### Prerequisites